 Sharing the information helps educate you to make more practical decisions about body love.

 The goal is to start to develop and cultivate a more positive and accepting relationship with their bodies, not strive for perfection.

-Body image and intuitive eating often go hand in hand.
+Improving body image and intuitive eating often go hand in hand.